-The Canada Research Chairs (CRC) program and the University of Ontario Institute of Technology (UOIT) are committed to addressing the underrepresentation of the four designated groups (FDGs: women, Aboriginal Peoples, persons with disabilities and visible minorities) within the Canada Research Chairs program.
-UOIT is achieving equity and diversity targets set forth by the Canada Research Chairs program, however, to expand transparency and accountability the University has developed a Canada Research Chairs Action Plan.
-This Action Plan, titled Being Counted and Considered at UOIT, will be a dynamic, living document that reflects the needs of the institution.
+The Canada Research Chairs (CRC) program and the University of Ontario Institute of Technology (UOIT) are committed to addressing the underrepresentation of the four designated groups (FDGs: women, Indigenous peoples, persons with disabilities and members of visible minorities) within the Canada Research Chairs program.
+To expand transparency and accountability and ensure equity and diversity targets set forth by the Canada Research Chairs program are achieved, the University has developed a Canada Research Chairs Action Plan.
+This Action Plan will be a dynamic, living document that reflects the needs of the institution.
 The Action Plan demonstrates UOIT's continued commitment to fostering a research environment that is diverse and inclusive and identifies activities to be undertaken in order to enhance equity, diversity and inclusion.